danb0b/danb0b.github.io/content/notebook/linux-basics/software-management.md

 ### List repositories

+To list the repositories on your system, you can use the command:

 ```bash
 apt policy
 ```

 ### Remove a repository

+To remove a repository:

 ```bash
 sudo add-apt-repository --remove ppa:PPA_Name/ppa
 ```

 ## Show all manually-installed packages

+when you want to install a package, sometimes many other dependencies get installed that you did not specify.
+Here's how you can list packages installed intentionally vs required dependences  that were not specified

 ```bash
 apt-mark showmanual